Sweden in the Eurovision Song Contest 1985: 1985

 Seventeen-year-old Pernilla Wahlgren, singing "Piccadilly Circus", was the favourite to win.
 However, she finished 4th and the following day Lasse Anrell from Swedish newspaper Expressen was "angry".
 85% of the Expressen readers who phoned afterwards said that "the wrong song" won.

 Kikki Danielsson won with the song "Bra vibrationer", which throughout the years has become something of a signature song.
 This was the fourth victory in a row for Bert Karlsson's label Mariann Grammofon AB.
 Five of the songs were, alone or not, written by Ingela 'Pling' Forsman and Monica Forsberg.

-Voting

 At Eurovision

 For the final Sweden performed in 16th position, or fourth from last.
 It did very well in the voting and came third with 103 points, 20 points behind the winner.